 The City of Marysville is a Washington municipal corporation that provides the full range of traditional municipal services through its various departments.
 These functions include but are not limited to maintaining public records.
-The Public Records Center shall maintain descriptions of the City's organization (Appendix A) and the process through which the public may obtain information from the City.
+The City Clerk's Office shall maintain descriptions of the City's organization (Appendix A) and the process through which the public may obtain information from the City.

-The City of Marysville's central office is located at Marysville City Hall, 1049 State Ave.
+The City of Marysville's central office City Clerk's Office is located at Marysville City Hall, 1049 State Ave.
 Marysville, WA, 98270, and several field offices are located throughout the City.